eric8979/blog-depricated/README.md

-# Coding Whale (my programming blog)🐋
+# Coding Whale (my programming blog) 🐋

 This is my programming blog "Coding Whale". <br/>
-There were lots of trials and errors on this project and now here is the result!! 😎 <br/>
+There were a lots of trials and errors on this project and now here is the result!! 😎 <br/>
-I enjoyed every moment of the project and learned alot.
+I enjoyed every moment of the journey and learned alot.
 Here is what I used for this blog.
 Hope this helps you to build your own blog!

+* language: JavaScript (-> TypeScript soon)
+* package installer: npm
-* Gatsby (need basic React)
+* Build: Gatsby (need React basics)
-* Scss
+* style: Scss
-* netlify (for deploy)
+* deploy: Netlify & GitHub

 ---